incredible-four/socialmedia-api/README.md

-# Description
+# 📑 Description

-It's the backend system for our [social media app project](https://github.com/incredible-four/socialmedia-app).
-User can post contents and comment on other's posts.
-This RESTful API was developed by using Golang and written based on Clean Architecture principles with Echo as web framework, GORM as ORM, MySQL as DBMS, etc.
+It's the backend system for our [social media app project](https://github.com/incredible-four/socialmedia-app) (FE Repository)

+This RESTful API was developed by using Golang and written based on Clean Architecture principles.
+Built with Echo as web framework, GORM as ORM, MySQL as DBMS, etc.

+# About the Project

+1. User can register and login
+2. User can update its profile (avatar, banner, name, username, email)
+3. User can deactivate its own account
+4. User can CRUD contents
+5. User can CRUD comments on any content
+6. and many more

 # ⚡Features
 - CRUD (Users, Contents, Comments)